AdaFold: Adapting Folding Trajectories of Cloths via Feedback-loop Manipulation: Implementation Details

 \subsection{Real-world}

-The real-world set-up and the samples used for the experiments are visualized in Fig.~\ref{fig:set_up}.\\ \textbf{Perception:} We collected observations from two calibrated cameras.
-The prompt used for grounded SAM to obtain the semantic masks were: $[$ ``black bottom half cloth", ``upper colored half cloth", ``grasped central cloth", ``rectangular cloth" $]$.
-We further filtered the point cloud to remove outliers and voxelize it with a voxel size of $0.8$cm. \\ \textbf{Dataset:} We utilized six rectangular cloths with different material, construction and physical properties~\cite{longhini2021textile} (see Fig.~\ref{fig:set_up}), none of them matching the one used in the simulation.
-Specifically, five of the six cloths shared the same shape but differed in physical properties, whereas the sixth cloth was slightly larger than the rest.
-We report the cloth properties in Table~\ref{tab:properties}.
-We used a black cover throughout the evaluation to facilitate the distinction between the upper and bottom layers of the cloth.
+The real-world set-up and the samples used for the experiments are visualized in Fig.~\ref{fig:set_up}.\\ \textbf{Dataset:} We utilized six rectangular cloths with different material, construction, and physical properties~\cite{longhini2021textile}, none of them matching the one used in the simulation, {\new and one pair of pants} (see Fig.~\ref{fig:set_up}).
+Specifically, cloths {\new $2-6$} share the same shape but differ in physical properties. {\new Cloth $1$ retains the rectangular shape, but it is bigger than the others.
+Cloth $7$ differs in shape and size. } We report the cloth properties in Table~\ref{tab:properties}. \\ \textbf{Perception:} We collected observations from two calibrated cameras. {\new To find the geometric features from the mask of the full cloth, we fit a polygon with respectively $4$ and $7$ vertices to the rectangular and pants objects.
+We then constructed the point cloud based on the camera intrinsics and extrinsic parameters.} We further filtered the point cloud to remove outliers and voxelize it with a voxel size of $0.8$cm. {\new To track the masks, we used an open-source pre-trained video tracker available at ~\cite{cheng2022xmem}. } \\